drym-org/dia-symex/evaluation/appraisal/labor.md

 				* There was a suggestion to generalize Symex to work with non-lisp languages by using tree-sitter (5%)
 				* An early proof-of-concept of using tree-sitter was written.
 (10%)
 				* A more complete proof-of-concept using tree-sitter was written.
 (20%)
 				* The tree-sitter proof of concept was turned into a full implementation.
-(65%)
+(60%)
 				* The tree-sitter functionality was tested.
-[TODO]
+[5%]
 		* Interfaces (20%)
 			* Evil (85%)
 				* The modal interface was implemented in a more robust way using evil.
 (75%)